josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/☎️_the_call_is_coming_from_inside_the_house.md

 Sometimes it is not.

 Information can leave a secure environment because somebody deliberately disclosed it.
 It can also become exposed because a device was compromised, an account was inadequately protected, somebody had inappropriate access, a conversation was overheard, metadata revealed a pattern, security controls were inconsistently applied, or several individually unremarkable pieces of information were assembled by somebody outside the system.

 Those are different security problems.

-Treating all of them as **"a leak"** can therefore produce a particularly unfortunate investigation: an organisation becomes extremely good at hunting for a person who may not exist while leaving the pathway by which the information escaped completely intact.
+Treating all of them as **"a leak"** can therefore produce a particularly unfortunate investigation: an organisation becomes extremely good at hunting for a person who may not exist, while leaving the pathway by which the information escaped completely intact.

 This folder exists because journalists need enough security literacy to ask the second question.

 Not merely: